Interstate 5 in Washington: Southwestern Washington

 The freeway continues north, following the Cowlitz River to Castle Rock, where it meets SR 411 and a short business route that loops back to an interchange with SR 504, the main highway to Mount St. Helens.
 North of Castle Rock, the Cowlitz River turns away from I-5 as the latter enters Lewis County, intersecting SR 506 west of Toledo and SR 505 east of Winlock.
 Between the two interchanges is the Gospodor Monument Park, a roadside attraction with four sculptures of up to 100 ft in height commemorating religious and indigenous figures.
 After their installation in 2002, the sculptures caused backups on the freeway due to rubbernecking by passing drivers who slowed down near them.
 Near Napavine, I-5 becomes concurrent with US 12, which continues east across White Pass to Yakima.

-The two highways intersect SR 508 and cross over the Newaukum River near the Uncle Sam billboard, a politically conservative message board and roadside attraction.
+The two highways intersect SR 508 and cross over the Newaukum River near the Uncle Sam billboard, formerly a politically conservative message board and roadside attraction, now owned by the Confederated Tribes of the Chehalis Reservation.
 I-5 and US 12 turn northwest to follow the river and pass along the western edge of Chehalis, where they intersect SR 6.
 After passing the Chehalis-Centralia Airport, the freeway follows the Chehalis River to the western side of Centralia.
 I-5 and US 12 then intersect SR 507 and gain a set of collector–distributor lanes as the freeway crosses the Skookumchuck River and a set of railroad tracks on the northwest side of the city.
 US 12 leaves the concurrency at Grand Mound, heading west towards Aberdeen while I-5 continues north into Thurston County.